 Once distorted, unneeded mucus does not leave the body and instead, gets trapped within the airways, further blocking them.
 COPD pathophysiology is apparent in the discussion of COPD diseases as well.

 With that being said, you’ll need to understand more about what it is, who it affects, and more about some of the treatments that are available for this disease.
-There are clinical trials underway right now that are investigating potential new treatments for COPD.
-If you are interested in participating in a clinical trial, visit Discover Clinical Trials.
+In order to know whether or not you might have one of the related conditions or COPD, you’ll need to know what some of the symptoms are.